cylc/cylc-doc/src/user-guide/writing-suites.rst

    Please read External Triggers (:ref:`Section External Triggers`) before using the older clock triggers described in this section.

-By default, date-time cycle points are not connected to the real time "wall clock".
+By default, date-time cycle points are not connected to the real time (the :term:`wall-clock time`).
 They are just labels that are passed to task jobs (e.g. to initialize an atmospheric model run with a particular date-time value).
 In real time cycling systems, however, some tasks - typically those near the top of the graph in each cycle - need to trigger at or near the time when their cycle point